Scans, Clicks &

 Where Your Contacts Are Coming From

-TextingOnly captures the geographic location and timestamp of every QR code scan and every SmartLink click β logged as city, region, and date.
-The Scans & Clicks report shows this data as a sortable table and a geographic map, giving you a picture of where your audience is physically located when they interact with your entry points.
+TextingOnly captures a scan-level proximity signal (nearest cell tower or WiFi area — not GPS or device location) and timestamp for each QR code scan and SmartLink click.
+Approximate city and region are derived from the proximity signal.
+The Scans & Clicks report shows this data as a sortable table and a proximity map, giving you a picture of where your audience interacts with your entry points by approximate area.

 Reading the Data Table